bitfield/gmachine/README.md

 When you have the tests passing, go on to the next section.

-# 3: NOP what I was expecting
+# 3: Busy Doing Nothing

 ![](img/gamer.svg)